Fabless manufacturing: History

 These conditions underlay the birth of the fabless business model.
-Engineers at new companies began designing and selling ICs without owning a fabrication plant.
+Engineers at new companies began designing and selling integrated circuits (ICs) without owning a fabrication plant.
 Simultaneously, the foundry industry was established by Dr. Morris Chang with the founding of Taiwan Semiconductor Manufacturing Corporation (TSMC).
 Foundries became the cornerstone of the fabless model, providing a non-competitive manufacturing partner for fabless companies.

 The co-founders of the first fabless semiconductor company, LSI Computer Systems, Inc. (LSI/CSI) LSI/CSI, worked together at General Instrument Microelectronics (GIM) in the 1960s.
 In 1969 GIM was hired to develop three full custom CPU circuits for Control Data Corporation (CDC).
 These CPU ICs operated at 5 MHz (state of the art at the time) and were incorporated in the CDC Computer 469.
 The Computer 469 became a standard CDC Aerospace Computer and was used in the Spy in the Sky Satellites in addition to other classified satellite programs.

 GIM was reluctant to proceed with the next phase of the program, which it deemed to be too technically challenging.
 The GIM engineers who had worked on the project were encouraged by CDC to form their own company to provide five new custom circuits.
 This resulted in the formation of LSI Computer Systems, Inc. (LSI/CSI) in 1969.
 The new chips were power-efficient random logic circuits with extremely high circuit densities.
 These new circuits also operated at 5 MHz.
 These devices were designated LSI0101, LSI0102, LSI0103, LSI0104, and LSI0105 and were manufactured in compact 40-pin metal flat packs with 0.050 in spacing.

 In creating the fabless semiconductor industry, LSI/CSI had to do the following: